EndlessWoo/Signal-processing-experiment-of-HFUT-2021/README.md

 Additional EXP：

 The two cosine signals and their sum signals are sampled, first in the time domain, then in the frequency domain, and then through the filter.
-In the second additional experiment, the cosine wave was replaced with a single rectangular pulse.
+In the second additional experiment, the cosine wave was replaced with single rectangular pulse.